gigafied/minion/readme.md

-### RosyJS - Simple JS Inheritance
+### xTendJS - Simple JS Inheritance

-The goal of RosyJS is to provide simple, easy-to-implement inheritance support for JavaScript.
+The goal of xTendJS is to provide simple, easy-to-implement inheritance support for JavaScript.

-RosyJS does all this, all while sporting a footpring of 3.1k (or an additional 1.6k if you are already using Modernizr or YepNope in your project).
+xTendJS does all this, all while sporting a footprint of 3.1k (or an additional 1.6k if you are already using Modernizr or yepnope in your project).

-RosyJS was inspired by NamespaceJS: https://github.com/maximebf/Namespace.js and John Resig's "SImple JavaScript Inheritance": http://ejohn.org/blog/simple-javascript-inheritance/
+xTendJS was inspired by NamespaceJS: https://github.com/maximebf/Namespace.js and John Resig's "Simple JavaScript Inheritance": http://ejohn.org/blog/simple-javascript-inheritance/

-### What RosyJS brings to the table:
+### What xTendJS brings to the table:

 - The concepts of classes + inheritance to JavaScript.
 - Namespace management.